Free Illinois Arrest & Criminal Records (Check Every IL County)

 • School bus drivers

 The primary purpose of a background check by one of the agencies listed above is to see if a person has any disqualifying offenses in their background.
-Disqualifying offenses include items found on felony registry lists such as sex offender registries or FBI rap sheet reports as discussed below.
+Disqualifying offenses include items found on felony registry lists such as sex offender registries or FBI rap sheet reports, as discussed below.

 Searching the Illinois Sex Offender Registry for Nearby Sexual Predators